-Building with Biology
+Designing with Biology

-What if we could grow everything?
+What if you could grow anything?

 But perhaps the most astonishing feature of biology is that it runs on digital code in the form of DNA, which makes it possible for us to imagine building such living machines.
-The code is made up of A’s, T’s ,C’s, and G’s, and we can read and write it to program cells like we program computers.
+The code is made up of As, Ts, Cs, and Gs, and we can read and write it to program cells like we program computers.
 If you’re passionate about engineering with biology, please join us!

-“The interesting thing to program in the 21st century isn’t going to be computers – it’s biology.
+The interesting thing to program in the 21st century isn’t going to be computers – it’s biology.